-- 24. II.1 Statement of goals by the government should contain a statement of the target dates for the implementation of the Montreal Protocol obligations. - 25.
+- 24. II.1 Statement of goals by the government should contain a statement of the target dates for the implementation of the Montreal Protocol obligations.
+These target dates should, at a minimum, comply with the phase out schedule of the Montreal Protocol for the various controlled substances or adopt an accelerated schedule if the government so decides. - 25.
 II.2 Schedule and action plan for implementing compliance which should be done for each controlled substance consumed/produced in the country.
 While compliance with the Montreal Protocol schedule is expected, an accelerated phase out schedule could be prepared if it is the desire of the government.
-For each substance data is required for:

-- the year-by-year schedule of the reductions needed to implement compliance for each controlled substance starting from the year of the preparation of the country programme update; - the amount of reduction to be realized from projects under implementation; - the amount of reduction to be achieved from projects to be approved in the year; - means of delivery which could include individual, umbrella, sector projects, RMPs and others; - government actions that would be implemented to achieve reduction in specific years; - additional funding estimated for new projects.
+For each substance data is required for: - the year-by-year schedule of the reductions needed to implement compliance for each controlled substance starting from the year of the preparation of the country programme update; - the amount of reduction to be realized from projects under implementation; - the amount of reduction to be achieved from projects to be approved in the year; - means of delivery which could include individual, umbrella, sector projects, RMPs and others; - government actions that would be implemented to achieve reduction in specific years; - additional funding estimated for new projects.

-II.3 Review and updating
+26. II.3 Review and updating

-- 26. The schedule and action plan for implementing compliance of each controlled substance is intended as a dynamic document to assist the government concerned to monitor implementation of its compliance with the Montreal Protocol.
-Therefore the government should update it whenever it deems necessary. - 27.
-An up-to-date schedule and action plan will be required as background from the country when the country concerned seeks funding from the Multilateral Fund.
+The schedule and action plan for implementing compliance of each controlled substance is intended as a dynamic document to assist the government concerned to monitor implementation of its compliance with the Montreal Protocol.
+Therefore the government should update it in conjunction with the annual report on the implementation of the country programme/country programme update.

+27. An up-to-date schedule and action plan as part of the national compliance strategy would be mandatory when the country concerned seeks funding from the Multilateral Fund.

-Part III: Performance-Based National Phaseout Agreement
+Part III Performance-Based National Phaseout Agreement

-- 28. This part is required only when a country is ready to conclude a performance-based national phase out agreement with the Executive Committee and take full ownership of the national phase out programme. - 29.
-III.1 Total budget should include total cost of implementing the agreement and a break-down of the cost elements. - 30.
+28. This part is required only when a country is ready to conclude a performance-based national phase out agreement with the Executive Committee and take full ownership of the national phase out programme.

+- 29. III.1 Total budget should include total cost of implementing the agreement and a break-down of the cost elements. - 30.
 III.2 Performance milestones and disbursement schedule should include a list of quantifiable performance indicators to measure progress and a schedule of funds to be released upon verified achievement of the performance milestones. - 31.
 III.3 Establishment of a system for verification and reporting to monitor progress in implementation of the national strategy.

-Annex I
+Appendix I